 - Healthy Banana Bread: The recipe comes together in the food processor, and once cooled and wrapped, the bars store amazingly well in the fridge and freezer.
 It’s soft, moist, and sweet, yet firm enough for little fingers to hold without it falling apart.

 - Vegan Banana Pancakes: With wholesome ingredients and bright banana flavor, this is an easy recipe for the whole family.

 - Banana Chocolate Chip Muffins: I love to have a batch of muffins in the fridge or freezer during the week for fast breakfasts and snacks, so whenever I have overripe bananas, I turn them in a batch of these super yummy Banana Chocolate Chip Muffins!

 Fresh blueberries are a perfect kid snack.
 For younger toddlers and babies eating solids, I recommend slicing them in half to ensure that they are easy to chew.
+You can also try freeze-dried blueberries or frozen blueberries, which both have great nutrients.
 And here are some ways to use blueberries in recipes for kids.

 - Blueberry Banana Muffins: This easy recipe is a favorite—the muffins are sweet enough to taste like a treat, but wholesome enough to fill up little tummies and provide energy for a few hours.

 - Simple Blueberry Banana Smoothie: It packs in Vitamin C, potassium, fat, and fiber for a balanced mix of nutrients that will keep your toddler’s belly full and their energy levels stable (well, as much as is possible with kids!).

 - Blueberry Date Cake: It’s super moist and easy for little ones to chew, but it’s also made with a handful of wholesome ingredients that are good for your family—and taste good too.

 - Blueberry Chia Seed Jam: Try this healthy topping on toast or stirred into yogurt.